drjam2005/myGui/README.md

 #include "gui.h"

 int main(){
-    // textfield initialization
-    std::string message = ""; // will be used to store the message when the user presses KEY_ENTER myGui::TextField textField(
+    std::string message = "Placeholder"; // will be used to store the message when the user presses KEY_ENTER myGui::TextField textField(
         {
             .x = 10,